samvasko/laravel4-snippets/README.md

 Installation
 ---------------

+**Available at Package Manager! just search for Laravel 4**.

-For now just git clone this repo into your Packages folder.
+Or you can just git clone this repo into your Packages folder.

     git clone https://github.com/bliker/laravel4-snippets.git

-I am working on package manager.
-Like right now.